TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Preliminaries**

+First we introduce some concepts that are important for our project.

 ***Reinforcement Learning***

 We can model the problem of balancing the cube on the pole as a reinforcement learning problem.
 The reinforcement learning problem is defined by a Markov Decision Process (MDP), which consists of: